 - b.
-Select the Can View Application check box. - 5 Click Save to store the selections, or Revert to cancel selections. - 6 For information on application roles and additional permissions, refer to Understanding Application Roles. - 7 To allow the user to execute selected processes or administer an application environment, refer to Granting Permissions for Environments (on page 75).
+Select the Can View Application check box. - 5 Click Save to store the selections, or Revert to cancel selections. - 6 To allow the user to execute selected processes or administer an application environment, refer to Granting Permissions for Environments (on page 62).